Arthur E. Drumm

 Arthur Elwood Drumm (December 6, 1929 – May 26, 2014) was an American inventor, environmentalist, military subcontractor, and industrialist of the modern street sweeping broom industry, as well as a publisher.

 Biography

 Born in Marysville, Ohio, Arthur "Art" Drumm was one of 14 brothers and sisters; the son of Francis Drumm, of Bavarian origin, and Evelyn Warner.

+Through his father he was a descendant of Guillaume de Kay, a Lord-Director of the Dutch West Indies Company and old Knickerbocker family.
+De Kay was of French Huguenot origin.

-Raised during the Great Depression, Drumm worked on his father's farm from a very young age, graduated from Marysville High School in 1948, and then joined the Marine Corps.
-He achieved the rank of Staff sergeant before his discharge.
-Stationed in San Francisco, Drumm met his wife, Roberta Bumpus, whom he married in Reno, Nevada in 1952.
+Raised during the Great Depression, Drumm worked on his father's farm from a very young age.
+He graduated from Marysville High School in 1948, and then joined the Marine Corps.
+He achieved the rank of Staff sergeant in just four years before his discharge.

+While stationed in San Francisco, Drumm met his wife, Roberta Bumpus, whom he married in Reno, Nevada in 1952.
+She grew up in Marin County, California.
+Roberta was a descendant of Governor Stephen Paynter of Bermuda, the colonial Reynolds family of Isle of Wight County, Virginia, and Olof Persson Stille, the first Chief Justice of the New Sweden colony.
+She was the mtDNA haplogroup T1a.

 Returning home, Drumm would earn an apprenticeship in machinery, and would manage his own farm in Marysville until his 30s while raising his young daughters.

 Industrial Brooms

 Drumm would become involved in the industrial broom industry.
 Industrial brooms became an emerging conservation product in the 20th century as the world moved toward more environmentally-friendly practices.
 They remove harmful substances and pollutants from the roads that would otherwise drain off into vegetation and/or water sources, or be continually carried and pushed around by vehicles and other street traffic.
 They add longevity to asphalt through cleansing and preventing early decay.
 This in turn cuts down on the environmentally harmful practices of consistently paving and the manufacturing of toxic asphalt.
 They prevent flooding by collecting debris that would accumulate and block storm drains.